GETTING STARTED

 Upon multi-signature by the two Upstream personnel, the users USDC funds are available for transfer to the Ethereum mainnet wallet address that equals the Upstream app wallet address that initiated the withdrawal.

 Note, Upstream does not charge a USDC withdrawal fee.
-The exact amount of US Dollars withdrawn from Upstream will be transferred to the user on Ethereum mainnet as USDC.
+The exact number of US Dollars withdrawn from Upstream will be transferred to the user on Ethereum mainnet as USDC.

 In summary, to withdraw USDC from Upstream: